rwth-irt/ros2-devcontainer/README.md

 5. Develop!

 ### Check if everything is working
+Check the output in the *Dev Containers* terminal, it should give you an `OpenGL renderer string` which specifies your GPU vendor.

 Run this command to see if the GUI show up, TAB autocomplete should work.
 Requires `ros2-<distro>-desktop` to be installed in `.devcontainer/Dockerfile`
 ```bash